 When it comes to a renting out your home, one of the most important factors to consider is determining how long the Tenancy Agreement is going to be for.
 The most common Tenancy Agreement is a fixed term one, due to the security it can provide.
 Fixed terms can be of any length that is agreed upon by the property owner and the tenant.
-It’s usual to have lenths of 6 or 12 months.
+It’s usual to have lengths of 6 or 12 months.
 The current market and the high cost of moving means more people are leaning towards 12 month fixed leases.
-12 months provides a level of security for both the tenant and the property owner.
+A residential tenancy agreement of 12 months provides a level of security for both the tenant and the property owner.

 There are also periodic agreements.
 These have no set end date, and usually work on a week to week/fortnight to fortnight basis.
 Periodic agreements are for those who need a flexible agreement and can be useful in certain situations.
 Periodic agreements provide little to no security and are generally not as common as fixed agreements.

 What tenancy agreement should you commit to?

 We suggest the length of the new tenant’s first Tenancy Agreement should be for 12 months.
 This allows both parties to decide whether the arrangement is working out.
 It allows the property owner to see how the tenant meets their property care and financial obligations.
 If at the end of this agreement, both or one of the parties is unsatisfied, the proper steps can be taken to end it at the finish date.

 When can I renegotiate the rent?

 If the market permits, you can increase the rent and can write it into the Tenancy Agreement at the 6-month mark.
 The agreement can also be renegotiated before the end of each fixed term period.
 If you’re unsure about the process, there’s no need to be concerned.
 We will contact you about 3.5 months prior to a lease expiry with options that are available to you and provide you with rent advice.